Nuclear regulatory authority

 Nuclear activities

-There are three nuclear power plants in the country, with a total of seven reactors in operation (2020).
+There are three nuclear power plants in the country, with a total of six reactors in operation.
 These NPPs are the Forsmark, Oskarshamn and Ringhals plants.
 The Forsmark NPP has three reactors in operation.
 The Oskarshamn NPP shut down two of its three reactors in 2015 and 2017.
-The Ringhals NPP shut down one of its four reactors in 2019 and will shut down yet another reactor in 2020.
-After 2020, there will be six nuclear reactors in operation in Sweden.
+The Ringhals NPP shut down two of its four reactors in 2019 and 2020.

-The six reactors operating after 2020 came into operation between 1980 and 1985, and comprise of four BWRs of ASEA-Atom design and two PWRs of Westinghouse design.
+The six operating reactors came into operation between 1980 and 1985, and comprise of four BWRs of ASEA-Atom design and two PWRs of Westinghouse design.
 In an average year, nuclear power provides around 40 per cent of the electricity produced in Sweden.

 As a result of new regulations, all Swedish reactors have undergone extensive modernization and safety upgrades over the past two decades.
 In recent years, substantial and additional safety upgrades have resulted from the National Action Plan (NAcP) decided after the post-Fukushima stress tests.
-As a final step of the NAcP, robust and independent core cooling systems are required to be implemented in all reactors operating after 2020.
+As a final step of the NAcP, robust and independent core cooling systems are required to be implemented in all reactors operating.

 Other nuclear facilities in Sweden include e.g. a nuclear fuel fabrication plant, an interim spent fuel storage facility, and a disposal facility for short-lived low and intermediate level radioactive waste.